priya24d/KUP_2021/README.md

 I have created a Sorting class which reverses the list without mutable variable i.e Immutable variable.

 <H3>5.
 Collection Assignment-</H3>\n
-This Assignment consist of the following three questions:\n
+This Assignment consist of the following three questions:
 <ul>
 <li>Find the last element of list with its index value(dont use inbuilt methods to extract last element directly)</li>
 <li>Print the table of each element in the List</li>